WORRIED ABOUT RETENTION? | Prep, Application, Glue - Tips & Tricks

 Or connect with us on Instagram!

-Post prepared by Hanna Putjato, founder of London Lash
+This post has been prepared by Hanna Putjato, founder of London Lash